Orange-OpenSource/ods-storybook-theme/README.md

 Please read through our [contributing guidelines](https://github.com/Orange-OpenSource/ods-storybook-theme/blob/main/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

+Please refer to the [developer guide](https://github.com/Orange-OpenSource/ods-storybook-theme/blob/main/DEVELOP.md) for information on how to build the library.

 ## Versioning

 For transparency into our release cycle and in striving to maintain backward compatibility, ODS Storybook Theme is maintained under [the Semantic Versioning guidelines](https://semver.org/).
 Sometimes we screw up, but we adhere to those rules whenever possible.